Private-sector pay in the public sector

-In a world which does not blanch at paying a Ph.D. in education $97,800 a year plus benefits (as the present state school superintendent is paid), salaries paid to department heads and legislative liaisons and research staffs and top policy analysts and the like may seem modest enough.
-Lawrence is hardly the first statehouse journalist to raise an eyebrow at pay patterns; a few years ago the State Journal-Register's Al Manning (who died and went to San Diego only to walk again among the living—they are no longer running—at the Illinois attorney general's office as a press secretary making nearly $43,000 per year) similarly questioned their propriety.
+In a world which does not blanch at paying a Ph.D. in education $97,800 a year plus benefits (as the present state school superintendent is paid), salaries paid to state department heads and legislative liaisons and research staffs and top policy analysts and the like may seem modest enough.
+Lawrence is hardly the first statehouse journalist to raise an eyebrow at pay patterns; a few years ago the State Journal-Register's Al Manning similarly questioned their propriety, but that before he began making his living at the Illinois attorney general's office as a press secretary making nearly $43,000 per year.

-The governor, school board, and others responsible for setting executive and academic pay standards profess themselves helpless victims of market pressures.
-Their argument goes like this: 1) Government needs talented men and women; 2) the private sector does too, therefore; 3) public salaries must be kept roughly on a par with pace-setting private sector salaries in order to get and keep good people.
+The governor, school board members, and others responsible for setting executive and academic pay standards profess themselves helpless victims of market pressures.
+Their argument goes like this: 1) Government needs talented men and women; 2) the private sector does too, therefore; 3) public salaries must be kept roughly on a par with pace-setting private sector salaries in order to get and keep good people in public service.

 Still more to the point is the fact that the rewards of public service are only partly material.
 What does a job as a deputy assistant something-or-other mean to a damp-eared college grad?
 It can't be just the money after all; a really hot young talent wouldn't move to Springfield for a hundred grand.
 What he does get is worth much, much more.
 He gets to boss people around, including some who are older than he is.
 He gets his own business cards.
 People feel compelled to laugh at his jokes (even if they are making better ones behind his back).
 He gets to pose as well-informed before a press corps that will take seriously whatever nonsensical things he says.
 He is listened to, courted, deferred to, seduced.
 He gets to park close to the door, send memos, see his name on reports he didn't have to write, maybe even ride in helicopters with the governor, all this while his classmates from pre-law days are still learning how to rig old ladies' wills.
 He is too inexperienced to quite realize that his authority derives entirely from his position and not his person.
 Pay?
 He ought to pay the state to have so much fun.

 That suggestion, of course, has not been made.
-When historians look back on Thompson, searching for some summative phrase—something to match Altgeld's Lone Eagle or even Walker's "the people's governor"—they may settle on The Spoiled Brat.
-The argument over appropriate salaries for public employees has suffered because most such jobs have no clear counterpart in the private sector which might offer a standard.
+When historians search for searching for some summative phrase to label James Thompson—something to match Altgeld's Lone Eagle or even Walker's "the people's governor"—they may settle on The Spoiled Brat.
 A few years ago the governor, in a celebrated moment of pique, sniffed, 'I'm not a clerk."
 Indeed he is not.
 But neither is he the precise equivalent of a chief executive officer of a $12 billion-a-year corporation, as he likes to style himself.
-(For one thing he shares responsibility for running Illinois with coequal bodies such as the General Assembly.
-For another, if one considers services as well as cash, Thompson's compensation package bulges quite amply.)
+For one thing he shares responsibility for running Illinois with coequal bodies such as the General Assembly.
+For another, if one considers services as well as cash, Thompson's compensation package bulges quite amply.

 Lacking any reliable external standard, salaries of top staff are set by internal standards.
 The governor's own salary used to be a cap on salaries in executive departments, but that benchmark derived from a concern about etiquette more than equity, and he has been passed by dozens of people in recent years.
 One would have to be pretty cynical to believe that Thompson may have deliberately hiked staff pay in recent years to make his own $58,000-a-year salary look all the more mean by comparison.
 Well, not that cynical.